FOCUS: Flexible Optimizable Counterfactual Explanations for Tree Ensembles: Method

-Increasing $\sigma$ eventually leads to exact approximations of the indicator functions, while increasing $\tau$ leads to a completely unimodal softmax distribution. \if0 To intuitively illustrate \ac{DATE}, Figure~\ref{fig:approxensemble} shows a simple two-feature example ensemble consisting of three trees, each with a single leaf that predicts a positive label. \fi It should be noted that our approximation is not intended to replace the original model but rather to create a differentiable version of the model from which we can generate counterfactual examples through optimization.
-In practice, the original model would still be used to make predictions and the approximation would solely be used to generate counterfactual examples.
+Increasing $\sigma$ in $\tilde{f}$ eventually leads to exact approximations of the indicator functions, while increasing $\tau$ in $\tilde{f}$ leads to a completely unimodal softmax distribution.
+It should be noted that our approximation $\tilde{f}$ is not intended to replace the original model $f$ but rather to create a differentiable version of $f$ from which we can generate counterfactual examples through optimization.
+In practice, the original model $f$ would still be used to make predictions and the approximation would solely be used to generate counterfactual examples.

-Figure~\ref{fig:approxensemble} shows an intuitive illustration of our differentiable tree approximation using a two-feature ensemble with three trees.
-On the left is the decision boundary for a standard tree ensemble; the middle visualizes the positive leaf nodes that form the decision boundary; on the right is the approximated loss $\widetilde{\mathcal{L}_\mathcal{M}}$ and its gradient w.r.t. $\bar{x}$.
-The gradients push features close to thresholds harder and in the direction of the decision boundary if $\widetilde{\mathcal{L}}$ is convex.

-In summary, the \OurMethod{} approach generates counterfactual examples through optimization by performing gradient descent on an approximate loss $\widetilde{\mathcal{L}}$ that depends on both the original model $\mathcal{M}$ and its differentiable counterpart $\widetilde{\mathcal{M}}$ (see Equation 7).
-The gradient is taken w.r.t. the perturbation $\bar{x}$, i.e., $\nabla_{\bar{x}} \widetilde{\mathcal{L}}(x, \bar{x} \mid \mathcal{M}, d)$.
-For each $x$, we only consider $\bar{x}$ that have a different prediction as $x$ (i.e., $y_x \not = y_{\bar{x}}$) to be valid counterfactual examples (see Equation 1), and the resulting counterfactual explanations $\Delta_{x}^*$ are simply the difference between the original $x$ and the counterfactual example $\bar{x}$.
-We note that in our experiments \OurMethod{} was able to find valid counterfactual examples for all instance across all \numprint{42} tested settings (see Sections~\ref{section:experiment1}, ~\ref{section:experiment2}).